 Monday Night

-A chance of light rain, with a low of 44.
-Mostly cloudy through the night.
-Chance of precipitation will be 62%.
-Humidity 87% in the evening, rising to 93% after midnight.
-Winds will be a light breeze, SE-S at 6-7 mph, gusting to a moderate breeze, 10-14 mph.
+Low of 42.
+Clear through the night.
+Humidity 60% in the evening, rising to 80% after midnight.
+Winds will be a light air, N-NE at 2-3 mph, gusting to a light breeze, 5-7 mph.

 Tuesday

-High of 59.
-Mostly cloudy in the morning, with a bit of the overcast clearing, becoming partly cloudy by the afternoon.
-Chance of precipitation will be 17%.
-Humidity 92% in the morning, rising to 93% by the afternoon.
-Winds will be a light air, ENE-E at 2-3 mph, gusting to a gentle breeze, 7-8 mph.
+High of 66.
+Mostly sunny through the day.
+Humidity 79% in the morning, lowering to 69% by the afternoon.
+Winds will be a light air, NE at 3 mph, gusting to a light breeze, 6-7 mph.

 Tuesday Night

-Low of 42.
-Partly cloudy through the night.
-Chance of precipitation will be 14%.
-Humidity 75% in the evening, rising to 93% after midnight.
-Winds will be a light breeze, NW-NNW at 2-5 mph, gusting to a gentle breeze, 6-8 mph.
-Sustained winds stronger in the evening.
+Low of 44.
+Mostly clear through the night.
+Humidity 61% in the evening, rising to 79% after midnight.
+Winds will be a light air, N-NE at 2-3 mph, gusting to a light breeze, 5-6 mph.

 Wednesday